-Mortality The healthy post-retirement mortality table is the RP-2000 Mortality Table for annuitants with future improvements in mortality projected to all future years using Scale BB.
+Mortality The healthy post-retirement mortality table is the RP-2000 Mortality

+Table for annuitants with future improvements in mortality projected to all future years using Scale BB.
 For females, the base mortality rates include a 100% white collar adjustment.
 For males, the base mortality rates include a 50% blue collar adjustment and a 50% white collar adjustment.
-The preretirement mortality table is the RP-2000 Combined Healthy Participant Mortality Table with the same white and blue collar adjustments and the same mortality improvement projection scales.
-For disabled retirees, the mortality table is the RP-2000 Mortality Table for disabled annuitants, setback 4 years for males and set-forward 2 years for females, with no provision made for future mortality improvements.
-These are the same rates used for Regular Class members of the Florida Retirement System

-(FRS) in the July 1, 2016 FRS actuarial valuation.
+The pre-retirement mortality table is the RP-2000 Combined Healthy Participant Mortality Table with the same white and blue collar adjustments and the same mortality improvement projection scales.
+These are the same rates used for Regular Class members of the Florida Retirement System (FRS) in the July 1, 2017 FRS actuarial valuation, as mandated by Chapter